Farrukhnagar: Mughal era

-Jat rule

-Meanwhile later Farrukhnagar was captured by Suraj Mal of Bharatpur, a Jat state in around 1757, defeating Musa Khan son of Kamgar, though, after Maharaja Suraj Mal's death in 1763, the jagir was later restored back to Musa Khan ca 1771.
+Baoli Ghaus Ali Shah from this era still exists.

 British Raj

 Upon annexation by the British Raj, the principality remained with Nawabs, but after Nawab Ahmed Ali Khan of Farrukhnagar, took part in the Indian Rebellion of 1857, along with the Nawabs of Jhajjar, Raja Rao Tula Ram of Rewari and Raja Nahar Singh of Ballabgarh, Bhatti chieftains of Hissar and Sirsa, and the Meo tribesmen, their jagir was confiscated in 1858 and made part of the Empire.
 During the rebellion their combined forces took over Rohtak completely from British forces for a while, and attacked and plundered the civil station, burning all official records.
 After the Rebellion failed, forces of Punjab levies moved in and Raja Nahar Singh of Ballabgarh and Nawab Abdur Rehman Khan of Jhajjar were captured and tried, while the former was executed in Delhi, the latter escaped with a sentence of exile to Lahore.
 A memorial was recently raised to commemorate the martyrs of the rebellion in the city.

 For their participation in 1857 rebellion, three main chiefs of Haryana were tried and hanged at Kotwali in Chandani Chowk of Old Delhi.
 Nahar Singh, the Raja of Ballabhgarh, was hanged on 9 January 1858.
 Abdur Rehman, Nawab of Jhajjar, was hanged on 23 January 1858.
 Ahmad Ali, Nawab of Farrukhnagar, was hanged on 23 January 1858.
 The Chaudharys and Lambardars of villages who participated in rebellion were also deprived of their land and property, including 368 people of Hisar and Gurugram were hanged or transported for life, and fine was imposed on the people of Thanesar (Rs 2,35,000), Ambala (Rs.
 25, 3541) and Rohtak (Rs.
 63,000 mostly on Ranghars, Shaikhs and Muslim Kasai).